 In another case of over 30 elderly people who experienced mild to moderate cognitive impairments saw significant improvement in their working and short-term memory after taking fish oil supplements for a full year.

-Overall function and brain function needs fatty acids to run properly.
+The overall function and brain function need fatty acids to run properly.
 Omega-3 fatty acids have also been known to reduce inflammation.
 Inflammation in itself has been known to assist cognitive decline.

 3. Start Meditating